lalithnag/stereoendoscopy/README.md

 Now that we know the params of each camera, we also need to compute how each camera is placed relative to each other, i.e by how much it is translated and rotated with respect to the other camera.
 This is given by the elementary and fundamental matrix.

-<p>The E and F matrix can be computed using the OpenCV function stereoCalibrate</p>
+<p>The E and F matrix can be computed using the OpenCV function stereoCalibrate : </p>
 <pre><code>
 void StereoCamera::calibrateStereoCamera() {